ROTOR DATA CORRELATION PROJECT

 The primary objective of this test program was to create a data base for full-scale hingeless rotor performance and structural blade loads over a wide range of rotor thrusts and tunnel velocity.
 A secondary objective was to investigate the ability to match flight test measurements in the wind tunnel based on the results of a BO-105 flight test program, conducted by the DLR in Braunschweig, Germany.
-Rotor performance and structural blade loads data for tunnel velocities from hover to 170 knots and thrust coefficients (CT/sigma) from 0.0 to 0.12 was acquired in the NASA Ames 40- by 80-Foot Wind Tunnel.
-A limited amount of data was acquired for simulated steady level flight conditions (CT/sigma = 0.071 and 0.089) from 40 knots to 130 knots.
+Rotor performance and structural blade loads data for tunnel velocities from hover to 170 knots and thrust coefficients (CT/sigma) from 0.0 to 0.12 were acquired in the NASA Ames 40- by 80-Foot Wind Tunnel.
+A limited amount of data were acquired for simulated steady level flight conditions (CT/sigma = 0.071 and 0.089) from 40 knots to 130 knots.

 The test hardware for the full-scale testing included the NASA Ames Rotor Test Apparatus (RTA) and a BO-105 rotor system in the 40- by 80-Foot Wind Tunnel.
 The BO-105 helicopter rotor system is a four-bladed, soft inplane hingeless rotor with constant chord (0.886 ft), -8 deg linear twist, and a NACA 23012 cambered airfoil.
 The rotor radius is 16.11 ft; rotor solidity is 0.07.
 The rotor hub has 2.5 deg of built-in coning and zero droop or sweep of the blade outboard of the pitch bearing.